 I’ve got a plan.
 I even sketched it out:

 I’m planning on a big hydrangea on the corner.
 I don’t know why exactly but I want a Hydrangea there.
 Stefan isn’t convinced but I’m set on it.
 I want a mix of evergreen and deciduous plants to give it plenty of texture.
 What I don’t want is the stereotypical 2 dwarf alberta spruce and a row of boxwoods.
 We need something that will complement and show off our awesome porch.
+This is what the front looked like when we bought the place.
+Huge Yews were overtaking the front and there were Trumpet vines taking over the porch.

 As far as sunlight, we get fairly good sun on the front of the house.